mendix/docs/content/refguide/mindsphere/mindsphere-development-considerations.md

 The **MindSphereToken** entity contains the *Access_token* attribute which needs to be passed as the Authorization header in REST calls to MindSphere APIs.

-To improve security of your app, it is recommended that you delete the MindSphereToken object returned by the *Access token* action before showing a page or reaching the end of the microflow.
+To improve security of your app, it is recommended that you delete the MindSphereToken object returned by the *Access token* action, provided by the MindSphere SSO module, before showing a page or reaching the end of the microflow.

 ![Section of a microflow showing the Access token action and the Edit Custom HTTP Header dialog in the Call REST action](attachments/mindsphere-development-considerations/delete-mindspheretoken.png)